emilvn/converter/README.md

 # Unit converter assignment

-This app was developed and tested in Windows 11 on an Amd chip with the Zen 2 architecture.
+This app was developed and tested in Windows 11 on an x86 chip.

 To build and run with gcc run
 ```